boxwise/boxtribute/docs/adr/adr_sync-async-back-end.md

 - (+) subscriptions are supported
 - (+) calls to external APIs are non-blocking
 - (o) little team experience with development of async Python
+- (o) uncertainty about the hosting of the BE service because ASGI might not be supported in Google App Engine
 - (-) risk and expense of replacing web-framework (Flask) and ORM (peewee) with async counterparts

 ### Details: Move to fully async BE